Soft Tissue (Gum) Enhancement

 - Thermal sensitivity (especially to cold) from root exposure

-Gum recession is treated using a type of re-connective surgery.
-There are several approaches to augmentation, all of which involve gently lifting the existing gum tissue.
-The goal is to establish a band of healthy, strong bound-down tissue in the area.
+Gum recession can be treated in several ways, all of which involve gently lifting the existing gum tissue.
+The goal is to establish a band of healthy, strong bound-down tissue.
 Several types of materials can be used for augmentation.
-The material that has the longest longevity and the best long-term results is the patient’s own gum.
+The material that has the greatest longevity and the best long-term results is the patient’s own gum.
 The tissue is harvested from an area that has the type of strong gum needed, then placed underneath the tissue in the graft site.
 In selected cases, a specific type of human donor tissue can be used as a substitute.
 These two materials have the best long-term results.

 Before and after gum grafting